 Academic Success Center

-The Mission of The Academic Support Center (ASC) is to create an effective learning atmosphere for all DeVry University students enrolled in an undergraduate or graduate course through high-quality individual and group tutoring.
+The Mission of The Academic Success Center (ASC) is to create an effective learning atmosphere for all DeVry University students enrolled in an undergraduate or graduate course through high-quality individual and group tutoring.
 In addition, the ASC strives to facilitate student learning by offering support services such as Internet accessible computers equipped with academic software packages, final exam review sessions, a resource library, and a pleasant, comfortable atmosphere where students can study and work.

 The ASC is a student-centered learning and enrichment facility that has been established to offer FREE academic assistance.
 The center's goal is to help ALL students-those who may experience difficulty and those who strive for academic excellence.
 Our staff is committed to helping you achieve your highest academic potential.
 Stop by for a visit and remember that appointments are never necessary.
+More information about the ASC can be found here.

 The Library serves the educational and instructional needs of the DeVry Pennsylvania programs by providing a growing collection of print and electronic resources, PCs, two conference rooms, and other services.
 A major focus of the Library staff is devoted to developing students' information literacy skills enabling them to identify and utilize a variety of resources in both print and electronic formats.
 Additionally, we offer interlibrary loan services to provide access to materials owned by other libraries.
+More information about the library resources can be found here.

-- Proficiency Exam Testing
+- Proficiency Examinations

 - Issuing Diplomas